-- · Safe and sustainable operation of Dow's assets and certain activities tied to the supply chain relies on, and may contribute to, biodiversity impact from land, freshwater and seawater use, resource use, climate change and pollution.
+- Safe and sustainable operation of Dow's assets and certain activities tied to the supply chain relies on, and may contribute to, biodiversity impact from land, freshwater and seawater use, resource use, climate change and pollution.
 There is an inextricable link between GHG emissions management, water and biodiversity.
-Dow's current most material biodiversity impacts are tied to GHG emissions, freshwater intake, waste generation and emissions of priority compounds. (negative) - Dow's land-use policies include land-use transactions that are focused on habitat restoration and management, an increasingly important contribution to the ecosystems surrounding current and former sites, such as the sustainable forest stewardship management approach tied to wood and charcoal supply. (positive) - · The transition to bio-based raw materials as a replacement of non-renewable sources is done responsibly with the understanding of potential trade-offs pertaining to land-use change, resource scarcity and habitat loss. (positive/negative)
+Dow's current most material biodiversity impacts are tied to GHG emissions, freshwater intake, waste generation and emissions of priority compounds. (negative) - Dow's land-use policies include land-use transactions that are focused on habitat restoration and management, an increasingly important contribution to the ecosystems surrounding current and former sites, such as the sustainable forest stewardship management approach tied to wood and charcoal supply. (positive) - The transition to bio-based raw materials as a replacement of non-renewable sources is done responsibly with the understanding of potential trade-offs pertaining to land-use change, resource scarcity and habitat loss. (positive/negative)

 Key focus areas of biodiversity are evaluated across Dow's sites and businesses.
-Dow's Consumer Solutions business has had particular focus on this topic due to the significance of the biome and resource extraction processes.
+Dow Consumer Solutions business has had particular focus on this topic due to the significance of the biome and resource extraction processes.
 Timber products, such as charcoal and woodchips, are used by Dow's Consumer Solutions.
 Dow procures these inputs from the market and produces them in its Natural Resources Operation in Brazil.
 The Natural Resources Operation includes Dow-owned land located in Minas Gerais and Pará states.
-Dow's farm in Pará, where charcoal is sourced, is located in the Amazon Biome.
+Dow's farm in Pará, where charcoal is sourced, is located in the Amazon biome.
 The Minas Gerais, its smaller eucalyptus plantation used for resourcing woodchips, is located on the Cerrado and Mata Atlantica biomes.
 Dow's consumption of timber products as a raw material could cause resource scarcity and has potential to impact habitat loss.
 To address that risk, Dow has been auditing all the raw material suppliers to avoid any illegal deforestation and to have Forest Stewardship Council (FSC) certification in its own lands.
+Although the purchase of woodchips is a relatively minor spend for Dow, the sustainable management of this resource lays the foundation for Dow's bio-based product management.